Navigating the database landscape: overview of SQL, MySQL, PostgreSQL, and NoSQL

 At the start of this post, we highlighted SQL, NoSQL, PostgreSQL, and MySQL.
 Now, let's delve into their details.

 SQL databases, such as MySQL and PostgreSQL work well with data that follows a strict and organized structure.
-Officially pronounced as "ess-que-el", but sometimes referred to as "sequel," SQL was developed in the 1970s at IBM with the aim of creating a standardized language for dealing with RDMS.
+Officially pronounced as "ess-que-el", but sometimes referred to as "sequel," SQL was developed in the 1970s at IBM with the aim of creating a standardized language for dealing with RDBMS.
 It’s great at ensuring data integrity, handling complex relationships, and delivering excellent performance.
 So, when you're dealing with data that needs a well-defined framework, SQL is definitely helpful.

 Benefits of SQL: